Tips for posing your subject during a photo session

 - Tell your subject when everything is set and you are ready — that they know they are now actually being photographed.

 - Concentrate on sequences of images.
-Five images are more.
+Five images or more.
 If you and your subject have a good rhythm, keep shooting.
 But don’t be relentless.

 - Talk to your subject.
 But for the love of everything that is good on this planet, stay away from the clichéd phrases such as “work it for the camera”, even if you think it is ironic and amusing.
 Just talk to your subject.